All Episodes

 So the street is so busy that the sidewalks are where everyone drives the scooters.

-And sorry, we we get to TV and we we actually took videos of me on the thing, and apparently a lot of people like that.
+And so we get to TV and we actually took videos of me on the thing and apparently a lot of people like that.

 Did you see it the last night?

-I mean, listen, you've been wanting to get O'Holly for a while, so I guess baby steps are in.
+I mean, listen, you've been wanting to go to Harley for a while, so I guess baby steps are in.

 Yeah, okay.

-So the scooter is, I've told the scooter story before, the Vespa, but the bottom line is it I've never seen so many scooters, and everyone drives like a maniac, and I've yet to see an accident.
+So the scooter is, I've told the scooter story before, the VESPA, but the bottom line is I've never seen so many scooters and everyone drives like a maniac and I've yet to see an accident.

-I can't, and oh, the the most unbelievable thing.
+I can't, and oh, the most unbelievable thing.

-Remember, we saw we saw like an infant that had to be six months old, and a guy holding the infant in one hand driving the scooter in the other.
+Remember, we saw like an infant that had to be six months old and a guy holding the infant in one hand, driving the scooter in the other.

-Then you got what I thought was incredible is the the amount of you know, stuff that they can carry on the back of the scooter.
+Then you got what I thought was incredible is the amount of, you know, stuff that they can carry on the back of the scooter.

-Now imagine, you know, six, eight boxes, two rows locked into the back of the scooter, and I'm thinking, well, when you're on the highway, eventually at some point, those suckers are gonna fly off and kill two thousand people behind you.
+And I'm thinking, well, when you're on the highway, eventually at some point, those suckers are going to fly off and kill 2,000 people behind you.

 It's like a work of art.